We’re going to take a look at why vegetables are so important in your diet – and see how many people are eating enough…

 For the best results, buy organic or start your own veggie patch.

 6. Clean it and Check it

 Wash all your vegetables prior to juicing.
-Don’t forget that even organic produce has travelled in a truck and been handled by multiple people.
+Don’t forget that even organic produce has traveled in a truck and been handled by multiple people.
 While you wash, check your veggies for any bruises or damaged areas and remove them.

 7. Juice it All

 Get the maximum benefit from your veggies by juicing everything – and that includes stems and leaves*.
 They are packed with nutrients and great for alkalinity.